microsoft/pxt-adafruit/docs/lessons/dice-roll/challenges.md

 ### Challenge 3

-Add a couple more conditions so that the BBC micro:bit randomly chooses a number between 1 and 8.
+Add a couple more conditions so that the @boardname@ randomly chooses a number between 1 and 8.